How to start a frozen yogurt business: a 10-step guide

 - Decide if you will price by weight, by cup size, or use a hybrid model.

-- Calculate your target food cost, aiming for a 20-25% benchmark.
+- Calculate your target food cost, aiming for a 20 to 25 percent benchmark.

 - Set a final price per ounce or per cup size for your menu.